Chracken/VerifyBot/README.md

 How it works?
 When someone joins your server they will get a validation link from bot on DM
 When they start Validation Process, their unique browser id will be sent in database (Also Their IP if you want to use IP BAN SYSTEM by default it is disabled).
 So!
-When you ban someone using verifybot that person will be banned on browser id and will be hard for them to join again.
+When you ban someone using verifybot that person will be banned on browser id (or/and ip if you enable that feature).
 Validation url don't allow proxy servers, vpn clients or incognito mode!
 Sometimes it can be accessed using chrome incognito but don't bother too much they will be recognized by the bot anyway

 #Requirements
 Ubuntu 16.04 server or any other linux, just adapt!
 WebServer with php5.0+ and mysqli enabled.

+#Commands
+`!verify <code>` - With this you get verified using your code!
+`!ban @mentions reason` - ban someone with or without reason
+`!unban name#0000` - unban someone
+`!unbandb id` - unban someoone by discord id (use it only if you already unbanned someone using another bot or by hand, if you don't use it the bot will still ban that person).
+`!setup` - sets notverified role to all channels!

 #Tutorial
 ----